hmcts/openid-connect-demos/README.md

   client_id `ccd` then the approved audience list of `ccd` should contain `ccd-admin`.
  * Timestamp Validator to check for expired tokens.
- * Issuer Validator to confirm issuer is SIDAM, and at the time of writing the issuer is reporting as ForgerockAM instead of hmcts-access so you will need to override this value until that has been fixed.
+ * Issuer Validator to confirm issuer is IDAM, and at the time of writing the issuer is reporting as ForgerockAM instead of hmcts-access so you will need to override this value until that has been fixed.